-There are many scholarships available to students to help make college more affordable.
-Scholarships are typically based on factors unique to each scholarship.
+Scholarships are typically based on factors unique to each award.
 These may include residency, degree program or major, academic achievement, extracurricular activities, and in some cases, financial need.
 Scholarships, unlike grants, are competitive, meaning that eligible applicants compete for a limited number of awards.
-Even finding the scholarships you can apply for is part of the competitive process.

 All students can apply to scholarships through River Valley.
 Scholarships are one-time financial awards that you do not need to pay back.
 We list all of our scholarships on Access Award Spring, which are accessible with your EasyLogin.
 Award Spring allows each person to find scholarships they are eligible for.